This story originally was published Jan. 17, 2018.

 It’s no wonder there’s the irrepressible desire to eat it.

-That’s basically North Carolina’s relationship with snow cream, a joyous, fleeting party, something sweet after coming in from sledding or after dinner when the great snowscape is still and quiet.
+Enter snow cream, something sweet after coming in from sledding or after dinner when the great snowscape is still and quiet.

 The inches currently blanketing the Triangle, closing up schools and businesses and knocking out power, couldn’t be more perfect for snow cream.
 Some may call this snow wet and heavy, but we prefer fluffy and dense, ideal for the ice cream you make in your yard.